How To Become A Life Coach + 56 Coaching Niches

 The ICF Accreditation guidelines are global, and each Accredited Coach Training Program (ACTP) must offer:

-Most strong life coach training programs offer you training in setting up your business, finding clients, and marketing your skills.
+Most reputable life coach training programs offer you training in setting up your business, finding clients, and marketing your skills.

 Step 2: Determine your life coaching niche or specialty.